FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Motivation and Background

 Due to intermittent connectivity between the satellites and a GS, satellites orbiting around the Earth can be divided into two kinds of sets that are inter-group set and intra-group set.
 Inter-group sets represent all visible satellites of a GS in different contact time, and intra-group sets mean satellites on different orbits during each contact time, illustrated in Fig.~\ref{fig:intra_inter_set}.
 For example, if the contact time between LEO satellites and a GS is 9 minutes and the maximum orbital period is 90 minutes, in this case, the satellites are divided into 10 inter-group sets, and each inter-group set contains multiple intra-group sets.
 FL model staleness occurs in both inter-group and intra-group sets.
 The inter-group model staleness arises from discrepancies in the model version caused by intermittent connectivity, while the intra-group staleness stems from the imbalanced participation of different orbit satellites in FL model training.

 We first study its staleness problem caused by intra-group sets, which are not considered by most of the current FL framework for satellites network~\cite{wu2023fedgsm,elmahallawy2022asyncfleo,razmi2022scheduling}.
 For an arbitrary inter-group set, since each intra-group set has its own orbits and moving speed, a GS establishes connections with different intra-group sets to aggregate their local models, but intra-group sets with farther orbits bring higher staleness for the global model.
 We establish an experiment to motivate that problem happened in intra-group sets.

-In our experimental setup, we set three intra-group sets with orbital period ratios 1:1.1:1.3 and 1:1.2:1.5.
-For convenience, we also set three satellites in each intra-group set.
-We leverage a FedAsync framework~\cite{xie2019asynchronous} to update the global model whenever the local models at different intra-group sets are available, and results are shown in Fig.~\ref{sfig:staleness1}.
-The third intra-group set uploads its local models of satellites may bring negative gradients to impact the global model even with staleness compensation, since their local models are outdated compared to those of the first and second intra-group sets.
+In our experimental setup, we set three intra-group sets with orbital period ratios 1:1.1:1.3 and 1:1.2:1.5. {For convenience, we also set three satellites in each intra-group set.
+We fix FedAsync scheme~\cite{xie2019asynchronous} for inter-group staleness to update the global model whenever the local models at different intra-group sets are available, and results are shown in Fig.~\ref{sfig:staleness1}. } The third intra-group set uploads its local models of satellites may bring negative gradients to impact the global model even with staleness compensation, since their local models are outdated compared to those of the first and second intra-group sets.

 For staleness problems caused by inter-group sets, several previous works have been studied~\cite{wu2023fedgsm,elmahallawy2022asyncfleo,razmi2022scheduling,so2022fedspace}, but all of them only consider time-dependent compensation in their FL frameworks.
 We keep the above experimental setting and set 10 inter-group sets in this experiment.
 While we aggregate local models with time-dependent compensation, its performance is worse than the ideal approach assuming no inter-group sets shown in Fig.~\ref{sfig:staleness2}.
 However, we perform an exhaustive search to figure out the best set~(9 inter-groups in our experiment) to aggregate their local models, and obtain performance improvement compared with only the time-dependent compensation approach illustrated in Fig.~\ref{sfig:staleness2}.
 Therefore, we need to reconsider the discrepancies in satellites' local models for FL aggregation.